Foreign leaders offer condolences over deadly South Korea crush | Business

 Foreign leaders offer condolences over deadly South Korea crush

-Foreign leaders expressed condolences over the deadly crowd surge in Seoul's Itaewon district, with at least 20 foreign nationals from as many as a dozen countries among those killed in the crush in a popular nightspot.
+Foreign leaders expressed condolences over the deadly crowd surge in Seoul's Itaewon district, with more than 20 foreign nationals from 15 countries among those killed in the crush in a popular nightspot.

 South Korea's President Yoon Suk-yeol declared a period of national mourning on Sunday after the Halloween crush on Saturday night killed some 153 people.
-South Korea's Ministry of Interior and Safety put the total at 20 foreign nationals killed.
-A ministry official told Reuters that among the dead were people from China, Iran, Russia, the United States, Uzbekistan, Vietnam, Kazakhstan, Australia, Sri Lanka, and Norway, with several people still unidentified.
+South Korea's foreign ministry put the total at 26 foreign nationals killed from 15 countries.
+A ministry official told Reuters the dead included people from China, Iran and Russia.

 At least four Chinese nationals were among those killed, Xinhua news agency reported, citing the Chinese embassy in Seoul.
 "On behalf of the Chinese government and people, I would like to express deep condolences to the victims and extend sincere condolences to their families and the injured," President Xi Jinping said in a letter, according to Xinhua.